juliogomez/netdevops/README.md

 * `/home/developer/sbx_multi_ios/cicd-3tier/virl/test/topology.virl`
 * `/home/developer/sbx_multi_ios/cicd-3tier/virl/prod/topology.virl`

-Please make sure all your simulated routers are readily available in both prod and test.
+Please make sure all your simulated routers are readily available (_RERACHABLE_ status) in both prod and test.
 If they are not, your demonstration will fail in different stages.

 ```
+[developer@devbox test]$pwd
+/home/developer/sbx_multi_ios/cicd-3tier/virl/test
 [developer@devbox test]$virl nodes
 Here is a list of all the running nodes
 ╒══════════════╤═════════════╤═════════╤═════════════╤════════════╤══════════════════════╤════════════════════╕